Home Contact Waywood Enterprises Blog

 levels of education.
 Teachers are charged with encouraging their

-Children need good role models but many of us adults left our creativity in our junior school.
+Children need good role models but many of us adults left our creativity in our

-It's so long since we've used it that we lack confidence and often have low self-esteem.
+junior school.
+It's so long since we've used it that we lack confidence

+& often have low self-esteem.
 I think that trend must be reversed.
-If I can help teachers to be confident and creative,
+If

-and to inspire their pupils I will have succeeded."
+I will have succeeded."

 So how do you rate success?